Lopez Expedition

-The Lopez Expedition (Spanish: Expedición López) of 1851 was an attempt led by Narciso López to invade and seize control of Cuba which was then part of the Spanish Empire.
-Wary that Spain's rule in Cuba was unsustainable, López sought to have it annexed by the United States to ensure slavery's preservation in Cuba.
-He and American Southern volunteers hoped to incorporate Cuba as a slave state into the United States.
+The Lopez Expedition of 1851 was an attempt by the Venezualan, Narciso López, who lived in Cuba, to invade the island to overthrow what he believed was then unstable Spanish rule.
+López wanted to have Cuba annexed into the United States as another slave state.
+He and American Southern volunteers departed from New Orleans.
+The expedition was one of several that took place around that time by private operators known as filibusterers.
+They had widespread support from the American public eager to see the USA expand its influence southwards into the Caribbean.

 In August 1851, after two failed expeditions, a force comprising 420 Cuban emigres and American volunteers landed in western Cuba, where the invaders were defeated and captured by the Spanish forces.
 López and many of the other prisoners were executed.
 It was part of a string of filibustering raids launched from American territory during the era, in violation of the Neutrality Act.